mobify/workshop--adaptivejs-components/README.md

 touch _card-theme.scss
 ```

 Open up the newly created `_card-theme.scss` file in your text editor.
-We aren't going to edit it just yet, but we will shortly.
+We'll edit this shortly.

 Open the global components `SCSS` file in your text editor, found at `/app/global/styles/_component.scss`.
 Add the following as a new line: